Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Experiments

-We compare our method against three text-to-image (T2I) diffusion models: FLUX~\cite{labsFLUX2024}, SD3.5~\cite{esserScalingRectifiedFlow2024}, and SD1.5~\cite{rombachHighResolutionImageSynthesis2022a} (our base model).
-To introduce bokeh conditions in the baselines, we add short descriptors to the text prompt.
-As a reference, we also include blur renderings from BokehMe~\cite{pengBokehMeWhenNeural2022a}.
-We benchmark on 20 different prompts, each with 5 different bokeh conditions, totaling 100 samples.
-The evaluation metrics focus on two aspects: \begin{itemize} \item \textbf{Accuracy}: We measure how each method’s bokeh aligns with the target blur parameter via CorrCoef~\cite{yuanGenerativePhotographySceneConsistent2024}.
-Specifically, we compute the average Laplacian variance trend for images in a scene under different blur conditions, then compute Pearson correlation with the reference (LVCorr).
+\paragraph{Quantitative evaluation.} We benchmark on 20 diverse prompts, each with 5 different bokeh conditions, totaling 100 samples.
+The quantitative evaluation focuses on three aspects: \begin{itemize} \item \emph{Accuracy}: We measure how each method’s bokeh aligns with the target blur parameter via CorrCoef~\cite{yuanGenerativePhotographySceneConsistent2024}.
+Specifically, we compute the Laplacian variance trend for images in a scene under different blur conditions and obtain the Pearson correlation with the reference trend (LVCorr).
 A higher correlation indicates more faithful defocus control.
-Additionally, we employ GPT-4o~\cite{openaiGPT4oSystemCard2024} to estimate the bokeh level of a batch of images and calculate the Pearson correlation with its conditioning sequence. \item \textbf{Consistency}: We examine whether the blur level causes unintended shifts in the scene.
-We use LPIPS~\cite{zhangUnreasonableEffectivenessDeep2018} to quantify how distant images with same prompt but different blur conditions are.
+Additionally, we employ GPT-4o~\cite{openaiGPT4oSystemCard2024} to estimate the bokeh level of a batch of images and calculate the Pearson correlation with its conditioning sequence. \item \emph{Consistency}: We examine whether the blur level causes unintended shifts in the scene.
+We use LPIPS~\cite{zhangUnreasonableEffectivenessDeep2018}, DINOv2~\cite{oquab2024dinov}, and DreamSim~\cite{fu2023dreamsim} to quantify how distant images with same prompt but different blur conditions are.
 It is important to note that lower is not always better, since the change in depth-of-field should affect perceptual distance to some extent.
 We consider best the closest result to the reference.
-Additionally, we employ GPT-4o~\cite{openaiGPT4oSystemCard2024} to rate how consistent a batch of images remain despite bokeh variations. \end{itemize} Table~\ref{tab: evaluation} shows that our approach outperforms all baselines by a significant margin in both accuracy and consistency.
-Standard T2I diffusion models struggle to achieve reliable control over depth-of-field, as reflected in their low correlation scores for blur trends.
-Furthermore, modifying the condition frequently alters the scene, as evidenced by the consistency scores.
-Figure~\ref{fig:comparison} offers a qualitative comparison: while the vanilla T2I models often alter the subject arrangement or fail to match the intended blur strength, our method faithfully changes bokeh levels while preserving the scene.
-Finally, image--text alignment measured via CLIP~\cite{radfordLearningTransferableVisual2021c} embeddings yields comparable scores (around 0.330) for our method and the base SD1.5 model, indicating that our additional modules do not compromise the generative quality of the underlying model.
+Additionally, we employ GPT-4o~\cite{openaiGPT4oSystemCard2024} to rate how consistent a batch of images remain despite depth-of-field variations. \item \emph{Quality}: We use ImageReward~\cite{xuImageRewardLearningEvaluating2023a}, a general-purpose T2I preference reward model, to assess the perceptual quality and prompt alignment of generated images. \end{itemize}